Ranking every Arsenal captain of the Premier League era

-After eight years at the Emirates, Koscielny was finally appointed as permanent Arsenal captain in 2018 by Unai Emery.
+After eight successful years at the Emirates, Koscielny was appointed permanent Arsenal captain in 2018 by Unai Emery.

-He was soon struck by the curse, making only 17 Premier League appearances in 2018-19 before rejecting a new contract, refusing to travel on their pre-season tour to the United States before forcing through a move to Bordeaux.
-Not exactly fitting behaviour for a captain.
+He was soon struck by the curse, making only 17 Premier League appearances in 2018-19 before rejecting a new contract, refusing to travel on their pre-season tour to the United States and then forcing through a move to Bordeaux.

-Van Persie took the armband after Fabregas left for Barcelona, and he carried the Gunners to third in the Premier League with 30 goals in 38 league games during 2011-12.
+Van Persie took the armband after Cesc Fabregas left for Barcelona, and he carried the Gunners to third in the Premier League with 30 goals in 38 league games during 2011-12.

 However, at the end of the season he announced that he was refusing to sign a new contract and ruined his legacy by signing for bitter rivals Manchester United.

 We’re starting to notice a trend here.